jakeloggins/Clod-MQTT-standard/README.md

 * A better foundation for the addition of global commands.
 In the python client examples, the placement of command in the middle of the path string allows the device to parse whether a global command applies to it's location.
 Eventually, Clod scripts will allow you to send a message like ` /global/house/upstairs/control/lights "off" ` to turn off all the upstairs lights.

 Location based topics will be referred to throughout the documentation as ` [path] `.
 Any number of user-defined combinations are allowed.
-For example, `/house/upstairs/ ` or ` /house/upstairs/guestroom/closet/storagebox/shoebox/russian-nesting-dolls/largest/medium/smallest ` are both perfectly fine location paths.
+For example, `/house/upstairs/ ` or ` /house/upstairs/guestroom/closet/storagebox/shoebox/russian-nesting-dolls/large/medium/small ` are both perfectly fine location paths.
+They are descriptive, and they get more specific and limiting as you read from left to right.

-### Commands
+### Commands, Name, and Endpoints

+After the user-defined location path comes the `[command]`.
+There are four commands: control, confirm, errors, and log.
+Clod first uses the command to parse the topic.
+Everything to the left of the command is the `[path]`,

-### Scripts
+### Exceptions